yossi1981/PathlockAutomationPipeline/README.md

 - Factory Method
 - Command
 - Template Method
-### note : There are some static classes in the project.
+- Note : There are some static classes in the project.
 I could make them singletons, I thought that's too much of a show off and nto really nessecary so I skipped that.

 ## Instructions: